scoffey/lortnoc/README.markdown

 - Which is the default value for each component configuration key?
     - `'class'`: when not present, class name is assumed to be the same as the component name (i.e., the component map key).
     - `'factory'`: when not present, creation by class name is assumed.
 (Precedence note: `'class'` is ignored when `'factory'` is present.)
-    - `'alias'`: has more precedence than the other keys; it just doesn't make a component alias if not present.
+    - `'alias'`: when not present, it just doesn't make a component alias.
+(Precedence note: has more precedence than the other keys.)
     - `'scope'`: defaults to `'singleton'`.
-    - `'arguments'`: an empty list; i.e., no arguments.
+    - `'arguments'`: defaults to an empty list; i.e., no arguments.
 This applies to constructors, factory methods or functions and method calls.
-    - `'properties'`: an empty map; i.e., no properties to be set.
+    - `'properties'`: defaults to an empty map; i.e., no properties to be set.
-    - `'methods'`: an empty list; i.e., no methods to be called.
+    - `'methods'`: defaults to an empty list; i.e., no methods to be called.

 Roadmap
 -------

 Any feedback on why it's important to have some feature or not is welcome!
-And will help me set the priorities on this roadmap.
+And will help me set priorities for future development.

 Planned features: